Border Guard Bangladesh

-Border Guard Bangladesh (abbr.
-BGB; বর্ডার গার্ড বাংলাদেশ) is a paramilitary force responsible for maintaining the security of the border of Bangladesh.
-The BGB is entrusted with the responsibility to defend the 4427 km long border of Bangladesh with India and Myanmar.
-It was formerly known as the Bangladesh Rifles (abbr.
-BDR; বাংলাদেশ রাইফেলস).
+Border Guard Bangladesh (বর্ডার গার্ড বাংলাদেশ; abbreviated as BGB) is the paramilitary force responsible for the protection and surveillance of Bangladesh's land borders.
+Operating under the Ministry of Home Affairs and with operational control by army officials, BGB ensures border security, prevents illegal cross-border activities, and assists in maintaining internal law and order when required.
+Originally formed as the Bangladesh Rifles (BDR), it was reorganized and renamed BGB in 2010 following major reforms.

 BGB through its predecessor institutions boasts a military history spanning over two centuries.
 During peacetime, this force is also responsible for anti-smuggling operations, investigating cross-border crime and extending governmental authority to remote and isolated areas.
-From time to time, BGB has also been called upon to assist the administration in the maintenance of internal law & order, and relief and rehabilitation work after a natural disaster.
+From time to time, BGB has also been called upon to assist the administration in the maintenance of internal law and order, and relief and rehabilitation work after a natural disaster.
 During wartime, BGB comes under the control of the Ministry of Defence as an auxiliary force to the Bangladesh Army.